Rafase282/MyFCCWiki/Bonfire-Drop-it.md

 Drop the elements of an array (first argument), starting from the front, until the predicate (second argument) returns true.

+Remember to use [RSAP](http://www.freecodecamp.com/field-guide/how-do-i-get-help-when-I-get-stuck) if you get stuck.
+Try to pair program.
+Write your own code.

 # Useful Links

 * [Arguments object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments)